-Dr. James McDougall, Laithwaite Fellow and Tutor in Modern History at the University of Oxford, will be giving a public talk on Feb.
-21 as well as participating in the Muslim Diasporas Working Group seminar of the Religions and Public Initiative at the Kenan Institute for Ethics at Duke on Feb.
-22. RSVP for the Feb.
-22 lunch here.
+Dr. James McDougall, Laithwaite Fellow and Tutor in Modern History at the University of Oxford, will be giving a public talk on 02/21 as well as participating in the Muslim Diasporas Working Group seminar of the Religions and Public Initiative at the Kenan Institute for Ethics at Duke on 02/22.
+RSVP for the lunch on Wednesday, 02/22 here.

 Dr. McDougall’s current research is divided between two projects: